wherobots/wherobots-python-dbapi/README.md

     to you, if you need to pin your usage to a particular, supported WherobotsDB version.
 Defaults to `"latest"`.
 * `session_type`: `"single"` or `"multi"`; if set to `"single"`, then each call to `connect()` establishes an exclusive connection to a distinct and dedicated Wherobots runtime; if set to "multi", then multiple `connect()` calls with the same arguments and credentials will connect to the same shared Wherobots runtime; `"multi"` is the default.

     Consider multi-session for potential cost savings, but be mindful of performance impacts from shared resources.
 You might need to adjust cluster size if slowdowns occur, which could affect overall cost.
+* `shutdown_after_inactive_seconds`: how long the runtime waits and stays running after all clients have disconnected.
+This delay gives an opportunity for clients to reconnect to a previously-established runtime without having to start a new one.

+    If you're using a simple "connect-query-disconnect" pattern from your application, you can set this parameter to a value greater than your expected time between queries and effectively get a continuously running SQL session runtime without any complex connection management in your application.